Thermal oil pumps

 - Solvent injection (VAPEX vapor extraction).

 In thermal EOR, the key challenges are minimizing the steam/oil ratio (SOR), which indicates the energy spent per barrel produced, and increasing the recovery factor (leaving as little oil as possible in the reservoir when the well is abandoned).
+PCM Vulcain™ high temperature package is the suitable thermal oil pump to meet the different requirements of all thermal recovery methods.

 Why choose PCM for the thermal EOR recovery?